 The good news?
 There are cheaper ways to move cross country.
 In fact, we managed to do it at about half that price.

-Here are our tricks of the trade:
+Here are our tricks for the cheapest possible move.

 Traditional movers are extremely expensive for long moves, especially if you live in a rural area.
 The quotes we got were upwards of $7,000 — not including packing help — and had an estimated delivery date of over two weeks past our move.